Contact Us

 Climate

-Salida is bordered on all sides by mountains which have a profound effect on it's climate.
-Local real time Salida weather conditions are now online.
-Average snowfall in the valley is 50 inches, while in the surrounding mountains our local ski area boasts 400 inches or more.
+Salida is bordered on all sides by mountains which have a profound effect on its climate.
+Average snowfall in the valley is 50 inches, whereas the higher elevations such as our local ski area at Monarch Pass receive 400 or more inches of snow every year.
 Annual rainfall in the valley is 10 to 12 inches and residents can anticipate 330 days of sunshine with humidity in the 20 to 30 percent range, making it comparable to places such as Tucson, Arizona.
-Even with the low precipitation and numerous days of sunshine the valley appears lush due to the surrounding high peaks' considerably higher amounts of precipitation.
-That, coupled with the extensive annual snowmelt from the mountains, provide the valley with a comprehensive irrigation system during the growing season.
+Despite the low precipitation and numerous days of sunshine, the valley appears lush as a result of the extensive annual snowmelt from the mountains.
+This water provides vital irrigation for the region's agricultural activities.
 Temperatures in the valley are much milder than surrounding communities such as Alamosa and Gunnison.
-The average high temperature for January is 49°F. Night time temperatures average 19°F but can drop well below 0°F and usually do a few times each winter.
-July is the hottest month with daily average high temperatures of 77°F. Rarely does one experience temperatures over 90°F in Salida and the nights usually cool off into the 60's.
-A comprehensive compilation of climate data can be obtained from the Colorado Climate Center website at: http://ulysses.atmos.colostate.edu/Access.html
+The average high temperature for January is 49°F. Night-time temperatures average 19°F but can drop well below 0°F a few times each winter.
+July is the hottest month with daily average high temperatures of 77°F. Rarely does one experience temperatures over 90°F in Salida, and even so, the nights usually cool off into the 60s.
+A comprehensive compilation of climate data can be obtained from the Colorado Climate Center website at: http://ccc.atmos.colostate.edu/.

 Demographics

-Traced through Internal Revenue Service records over the past eight years, by far, from 1990 to 1997, the state sending the most new inhabitants to Colorado has been California with a migration of almost 110,000.
-Texas, New York and Illinois follow with 18,927; 16,090 and 15,410 respectively.
+From 1990 to 1997, California had the distinction of being the state which sent the most new inhabitants to Colorado.
+Almost 110,000 people migrated to our Rocky Mountain state during that period.
+Texas, New York, and Illinois followed with 18,927, 16,090, and 15,410 migrating residents, respectively.
 These figures come as no surprise.
-For years it has been the general feeling that Colorado is seeing a heavy migration from California.
-What is something of a surprise is that many of the newcomers to Colorado settle in the metro areas.
-The move to the suburbs and outlying areas is being driven substantially by the exodus of existing residents to more rural areas, including Chaffee County.
-The general pattern expected to be reflected in the 2000 census is that newcomers move to the city, city dwellers are moving to the suburbs and suburban residents are moving to nearby outlying areas.
-Although Chaffee county is just outside those "nearby outlying areas," it is still showing the effects of the same trend.
+For years it has been the general feeling that Colorado is seeing a heavy migration from the Golden State, California.
+What is something of a surprise, however, is that many of the newcomers to Colorado settle in the metro areas.
+From there, an exodus to the more rural areas—such as Salida and Chaffee County—occurs.
+This general pattern is expected to continue in future years such that newcomers move to the city, city dwellers move to the suburbs, and suburban residents move to nearby outlying areas.
+Although Chaffee County is just outside those "nearby outlying areas," it is still showing the effects of the same trend.
 In Chaffee County, it was reported that in the eight years from 1990 to 1997, some 2,217 people moved into the county.
-Of this total, 38% or 834 people came from within Colorado and the balance came from other states.
+Of this total, 38% or 834 people, came from within Colorado and the balance came from other states.

 History